arnaudroger/blog/20160727-MavenJava9ea.md

 ### ClassLoaders

-The ClassLoader hierarchy is slightly change.
-When you start your application you won't get an URLClassLoader. if your code rely on that ... your will need to change that.
+The ClassLoader hierarchy is slightly changed.
+When you start your application you won't get an URLClassLoader. if your code rely on that ... your will need to change it.

 ## third party library

-Some thirdparty library depends on part of the jdk that is not accessible anymore.
-You might need to add instruction to export those either when running the unit test or on the compiler - for preprocessor, not that you will need to then fork javac.
+Some third-party libraries depend on part of the jre that is no more accessible.
+You might need to add instruction to export those when running the unit tests or compiling - for preprocessor, note that you will need to then fork javac.

 for the test